rjp/go-libucl/README.md

 is not guaranteed.
 Additionally, it is not feature complete yet, though it is certainly usable for real purposes (we do!).

+## Prerequisites
+* libucl (This is a wrapper for this library)
+* pkg-config (cgo uses this for locate where libucl is)

 ## Installation

-Because we vendor the source of libucl, you can go ahead and get it directly.
-We'll keep up to date with libucl.
-The package name is `libucl`.

 ```
-$ go get github.com/mitchellh/go-libucl
+$ go get github.com/draringi/go-libucl
 ```

-Documentation is available on GoDoc: http://godoc.org/github.com/mitchellh/go-libucl
+Documentation is available on GoDoc: http://godoc.org/github.com/draringi/go-libucl

-### Compiling Libucl

-Libucl should compile easily and cleanly on POSIX systems.

-On Windows, msys should be used. msys-regex needs to be compiled.